esoadamo/thesis/chapters/06 Solutions.md

 As Google Drive can be upgraded to up to 2 TB of available storage with the shared Google One subscription, this should still be enough for the family data.
 However, it is a several step down from the total of up to 6 TB of storage for Microsoft's One drive.

 Given that Google has its storage format for the Office suite, and even though it offers most of the features that the user may need, it may only partially support some features available in Microsoft Office.
-Conversion from the Microsoft Office format into the format used by Google Drive may maintain some special formatting, resulting in partial data loss.
+Conversion from the Microsoft Office format into the format used by Google Drive may not maintain some special formatting, resulting in partial data loss.

 #### Child safety